bengera/100-days-of-code/log.md

 ### Day 05: December 25, 2021

 **Today's Progress**: Missed a couple of days for Christmas.
+Did do some tutorials but didn't count it towards my coding time.
 To get back into things I started a new Front end mentor challenge.
 I created a small component card.
 It is close to finished.

 **Thoughts:** I really enjoy setting up new projects and doing HTML and CSS.
 It is good to practice and I always learn something new with each project.
 It may be a good idea to make a lot of little projects and build components or functions in isolation.
 When I'm more confident I can put all of these things into a bigger project.

-**Link(s) to work:** [Christmas Lights](https://github.com/bengera/nft-card)
+**Link(s) to work:** [NFT-Card](https://github.com/bengera/nft-card)